 Barry heard Iris urging him onward, even as the rest of the group began to notice the change in the banner.
 He pretended to fall heavily to the ground, and in the blink of an eye, he vibrated through the ground and into his red costume.

 As the Flash, he created a whirlwind that smothered the magnesium and swept it on an updraft, tossing it safety away from the group.

 He saw the darting form of a costumed man who raced across the park in sudden fear.
 Even had the Flash not been moving at super-speed, no one would have noticed his actions, since the white glare from the magnesium had dazed any onlooker.

 Mister Element!
-Or should I say Doctor Alchemy! he thought.
+Or should I say Doctor Alchemy! he realized.
 After all, Al Desmond changed costumes and his nom du crime after his first outing.
 I thought that energy was a variation of his old matter-transforming energy.
-Funny, the JLA and the JSA and I just put him away days ago! (*) I may be called the fastest man alive, but the way the rogues I put in jail manage to break free again has to speak well for their own speed.
+Funny, the JLA and the JSA and I just put him away days ago! (*) I may be called the Fastest Man Alive, but the way the rogues I put in jail manage to break free again has to speak well for their own speed.

 [(*) Editor’s note: See “Crisis on Earth-One,” Justice League of America #21 (August, 1963) and “Crisis on Earth-Two,” Justice League of America #22 (September, 1963).]

 He noticed that the blue-and-green-clad Doctor Alchemy was not continuing his attack.
 He was fleeing.

 The Flash returned to the ground, and as Barry Allen he stood up and said, “Sorry, Iris!
 I guess my clumsy feet have cost us the race.”